Have you ever had an FSAVC with Britannia Life?

 You could be owed £1,000s in Britannia Life FSAVC compensation if you were mis-sold.

-Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Britannia Life; consumers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most consumers were informed by Britannia Life that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Britannia Life; customers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were informed by Britannia Life that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Britannia Life start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".